dvidelabs/flatcc/README.md

 `flatbuffers_generic_t` and `MyGame_Sample_Monster_equipped_type(t)` of
 type `MyGame_Sample_Equipment_union_type_t`.
 A generic type is is just a const void pointer that can be assigned to the expected table type, struct type, or string type.
-The enumeration has a member for each table in the union and also `MyGame_Sample_Equipment_NONE` which has the value 0.
+The enumeration has a type code for member of the union and also `MyGame_Sample_Equipment_NONE` which has the value 0.

-It is possible to observe a union `_type` value that is not expected because forward schema evolution supports adding more members to a union in a future version.
-As of v0.5.0 `_is_known_type` can be used to check if the `_type` is know to the current version of the schema.

-Unions before v0.5.0 could only contain tables but can now also have struct and string type members.
-For this reason `flatbuffers_generic_table_t` has been renamed to `flatbuffers_generic_t` of type `const void *`.
-Such mixed unions are not widely supported but C++ also supports them.
-To see how to define such unions, see the `Character` union and `Movie` table in [monster_test.fbs] and the mixed type union test case in [monster_test.c].
-Note that strings require a `flatbuffers_string_cast_from_generic` or `flatbuffers_string_cast_from_union` while structs and tables can be cast by void pointer assignment.

-As of v0.5.0 it is possible to retrieve a union as `MyGame_Sample_Monster_equipped_union(t)` of type `MyGame_Sample_Equipment_union_t` which returns a struct with a `type` and a `member` field of type.
-This is just a typedef to `flatbuffers_union_t` because structs cannot be cast in modern C.

-When building unions there as a separate, but similar `union_ref_t` struct for this purpose.
-Before v0.5.0 this struct was type specific and had member values with typed pointers, but now it only has the fields `type` and `member`.
-This change was necessary in order to handle union vectors uniformly.
-See also [Builder Interface Reference].

-Union vectors are supported as of v0.5.0 and can be access similar to single value union fields.
-The field with the the `_type` suffix returns a vector of types, for example of type `MyGame_Sample_Equiment_vec_t` - note that this is a scalar vector not a vector of union objects. v0.5.0 also introduces `flatbuffers_union_type_t` and `flatbuffers_union_type_vec_*` methods to navigate type arrays directly.
-The other field returns a vector of type `flatcc_generic_vec_t`.
-Both vectors have same length.
-Union vectors can also be access with with the `_union(t)` method which returns a struct with two two members named `type` and `member` as before but where the type and member are the vectors just discussed.
-The struct can have the type `MyGame_Sample_Equipment_union_vec_t` which is just a typedef to `flatbuffers_union_vec_t`.
-It is possible to access elements with `_union_vec_at`, and `_union_vec_len` as with other vector types.
-The element returned is a struct of type `MyGame_Sample_Equipment_union_t`.
-Be careful to not confuse the union vector type with the scalar type vector with a similar name.
+The union interface were changed in 0.5.0 and 0.5.1 to use a consistent { type, value } naming convention for both unions and union vectors in all interfaces and to support unions and union vectors of multiple types.

+A union can be accessed by its field name, like Monster `MyGame_Sample_Monster_equipped(t)` and its type is given by `MyGame_Sample_Monster_type(t)`, or a `flatbuffers_union_t` struct can be returned with `MyGame_Sample_monster_union(t)` with the fields { type, value }.
+A union vector is accessed in the same way but {
+type, value } represents a type vector and a vector of the given type, e.g. a vector Monster tables or a vector of strings.

 There is a test in [monster_test.c] covering union vectors and a separate test focusing on mixed type unions that also has union vectors.